MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 ### Funnel chart

 A funnel chart visualizes a linear process that has sequential, connected stages.
+Each funnel stage represents a percentage of the total.
+So, in most cases, a funnel chart is shaped like a funnel, with the first stage being the largest, and each subsequent stage smaller than its predecessor.

 The following example uses data from the `ContosoSales` database from the publicly available [help cluster](https://dataexplorer.azure.com/clusters/help) to show the number of sales for washers and dryers in Canada out of the total sum of sales in 2007.